 Generally, conditional residents must file Form I-751, Petition to Remove Conditions on Residence, within the 90-day period before your conditional residence expires.
 U.S. Citizenship and Immigration Services (USCIS) will reject the petition if you file too early.
 There are also consequences if you file too late.

 When to File Form I-751

 It’s simple to determine when to file Form I-751.
 Look at the front of your green card.
 You should have a “Resident Since” date and an “Card Expires” date.
 This defines the period of your two-year conditional residence.
-File Form I-751 jointly with your spouse during the 90 days that precedes the Card Expires date.
-For example, if your card expires on 12/31/2017, you can file the I-751 petition as early as 10/2/2022.
+File Form I-751 jointly with your spouse any time during the 90 days that precedes the Card Expires date.
+For example, if your card expires on 12/31/2021, you can file the I-751 petition as early as 10/2/2022.
 You must file it by 12/31/2022 in this example.

 Exceptions to the 90-Day Filing Period